JakeSul1023/TTU_Projects/README.md

     1️⃣ Port Scanner
     A network security tool that scans for open ports on a target system.
     Useful for identifying misconfigured or exposed ports in security assessments.
-    Built in Python, using socket programming and multi-threading for efficiency.

     2️⃣ Vulnerability Spider (spider_vuln)
     A web crawler that identifies security vulnerabilities in websites.